 (i) Holders of a package distilled spirits license shall be permitted to sell distilled spirits by the package for home delivery upon obtaining a package delivery license.

-(Ord. of 9-7-1999, § 1(4-81); Ord.
-No. 05-20, § 3, 12-5-2005; Ord.
-No. 20-16, § 4, 12-7-2020)

 Sec.
 6-67.
 Display.

-Each licensee for the sale of alcoholic beverages shall have his license posted conspicuously in his place of business.
-The failure of a licensee to display the license conspicuously in his place of business shall be a violation of this chapter and shall subject the licensee to citation and nonjudicial sanctions as provided in this chapter upon a finding of a violation after a hearing.
+Each licensee for the sale of alcoholic beverages shall have his or her license posted conspicuously in his place of business.
+The failure of a licensee to display the license conspicuously in his or her place of business shall be a violation of this chapter and shall subject the licensee to citation and nonjudicial sanctions as provided in this chapter upon a finding of a violation after a hearing.

-(Ord. of 9-7-1999, § 1(4-82); Ord.
-No. 08-20, § 1, 11-3-2008)

 Sec.
 6-68.
 Inspection of licensed establishments.

-Sworn officers of the police department and the code enforcement officer shall have the authority to inspect establishments licensed under this article during the hours in which the premises are open for business.
+Sworn officers of the police department and the code enforcement inspector shall have the authority to inspect establishments licensed under this article during the hours in which the premises are open for business.
 These inspections shall be made for the purpose of verifying compliance with the requirements of this chapter and state law.
 This section is not intended to limit the authority of any other city officer to conduct inspections authorized by other sections of this Code.

-(Ord. of 9-7-1999, § 1(4-83))

 Sec.
 6-69.
 Audits.